Requesting Blood Products

 - The Medical Director or on-line medical control at any time.

-Continue to provide patient care until the responding Prisma Health Ambulance Service arrives at the scene.
+- Continue your assessment and treatment of the patient until the responding Prisma Health arrives at the scene.

 Note: At no time should a GCEMS ambulance remain on the scene and not initiate emergent transport to the appropriate medical facility.
 If transport has been initiated prior to Prisma Health Ambulance Service arrival, they may intercept prior to hospital arrival.